IRS Forms

 What makes an appraisal “qualified”

-Your appraisal must be signed and dated by a qualified appraiser no earlier than 60 days before the date of the contribution and no later than the return due date for the year you first claim the deduction.
+Your appraisal must have a valuation effective date no earlier than 60 days before the date of the contribution and no later than the date of the contribution itself, and the donor must receive the signed appraisal before the return due date including extensions for the year you first claim the deduction.
 It must follow generally accepted appraisal standards, list the valuation method and specific basis for value, and include the appraiser’s qualifications.
-Keep the appraisal with your records, and attach it to the return if you claim more than 500,000 for any one item.
+Keep the appraisal with your records, and attach it to the return if your deduction for a property exceeds $500,000 after aggregating similar items across all donees – or if another attach-trigger applies (art of $20,000 or more, clothing or household items over $500 not in good used condition, or exterior historic-district easements).

 Valuation basics that hold up under review